Income Tax (Trading and Other Income) Act 2005

 The Income Tax (Trading and Other Income) Act 2005 (c.
 5) is an act of the Parliament of the United Kingdom.

 It restated certain legislation relating to income tax, with minor changes that were mainly intended "to clarify existing provisions, make them consistent or bring the law into line with well established practice."
-The Bill was the work of the Tax Law Rewrite Project team at the Inland Revenue.
+The bill was the work of the Tax Law Rewrite Project team at the Inland Revenue.

-Part 1

-Section 1

-Section 1(2) was repealed by Part 1 of Schedule 3 to the Income Tax Act 2007.
+Provisions